GameTechDev/XeGTAO/README.md

 ![reference raytracer](Images/random-vs-hilbert-r2.png)
 _5x5 spatial with 8 frame temporal filter, left: using hash-based pseudo-random noise; right: using Hilbert curve index driving R2 sequence_

-In the future it is likely that we will upgrade to using higher quality precomputed sample sequence such as from _Stochastic Generation of (t,s) Sample Sequences_ [\[Helmer at al., 2021\]](https://diglib.eg.org/bitstream/handle/10.2312/sr20211287/021-033.pdf).

 ### Memory bandwidth bottleneck
 Most screen space effects are performance-limited by the available memory bandwidth and texture caching efficiency, and XeGTAO is no different.